Shōwa era

-The pre-1945 and post-war Shōwa periods are almost completely different states: the pre-1945 Shōwa era (1926–1945) concerns the Empire of Japan, and post-1945 Shōwa era (1945–1989) concerns the State of Japan.
+The pre-1945 and post-war Shōwa periods are almost completely different states: the pre-1945 Shōwa era (1926–1945) concerns the Empire of Japan, and the post-1945 Shōwa era (1945–1989) concerns the modern-day Japan.

-Before 1945, Japan moved into political totalitarianism, ultranationalism and statism culminating in Japan's invasion of China in 1937, part of a global period of social upheavals and conflicts such as the Great Depression and World War II.
+Before 1945, Japan moved into political totalitarianism, ultranationalism and statism, culminating in Japan's invasion of China in 1937, part of a global period of social upheavals and conflicts such as the Great Depression and the Pacific War.

-Defeat in the Second World War brought about radical change in Japan.
-For the first and only time in its history, Japan was occupied by foreign powers, an American-led occupation which lasted for seven years.
+Defeat in the Pacific War brought about radical change in Japan.
+For the first and only time in its history, Japan was occupied by foreign powers, an American-led occupation which lasted for six years and eight months.
 Allied occupation brought forth sweeping democratic reforms.
-It led to the formal end of the emperor's status as a demigod and the transformation of Japan from a form of mixed constitutional and absolute monarchy to a constitutional monarchy with a liberal democracy.
-In 1951, with the Treaty of San Francisco, Japan became a sovereign state again.
+It led to the formal end of the emperor's status as a demigod and the transformation of Japan from a form of mixed constitutional and absolute monarchy to a constitutional monarchy and parliamentary system with a liberal democracy.
+In 1952, with the Treaty of San Francisco, Japan became a sovereign state again.
 The postwar Shōwa period was characterized by the Japanese economic miracle.

 The Shōwa era was longer than the reign of any previous Japanese emperor.
 Emperor Shōwa was both the longest-lived and longest-reigning historical Japanese emperor as well as the longest-reigning monarch in the world at the time.
-On 7 January 1989, Crown Prince Akihito succeeded to the Chrysanthemum Throne upon the death of his father Emperor Shōwa, which marked the start of the Heisei period.
-Emperor Hirohito was served by total of 33 prime ministers, beginning with Wakatsuki Reijiro and ending with Noboru Takeshita.
+On 7 January 1989, Crown Prince Akihito succeeded to the Chrysanthemum Throne upon the death of his father, Emperor Shōwa, which marked the start of the Heisei era.
+Emperor Hirohito was served by a total of 33 prime ministers, beginning with Wakatsuki Reijirō and ending with Noboru Takeshita.